The Radio 2 Breakfast Show

-The Radio 2 Breakfast Show refers to a range of programming on weekday mornings on BBC Radio 2 since the station's inception on 30 September 1967.
-The show's longest serving host to date was Sir Terry Wogan, who worked on the programme for 28 years in 2 separate stints, from 3 April 1972 until 28 December 1984, and again from 4 January 1993 until 18 December 2009.
+The Radio 2 Breakfast Show is BBC Radio 2's flagship morning show currently hosted by Scott Mills and broadcast since the station's inception on 30 September 1967.
+The show's longest serving host to date was Sir Terry Wogan, who worked on the programme for over 29 years in two separate stints, from 3 April 1972 until 28 December 1984, and again from 4 January 1993 until 18 December 2009.
 The show's shortest serving host to date was Brian Hayes, who hosted the show from 6 January to 23 December 1992.
-Since 14 January 2019, the show is now hosted by Zoe Ball.

-One of the show's longest running features has been "Pause for Thought", a short interlude of religious-related opinion at around 7:15am or 9:15 am, similar to "Thought for the Day" on BBC Radio 4's Today.
-In the 1960s-1970s, Rev. Frank Thewlis was a frequent "Pause for Thought" guest.
-He would later write a book Think Again, a compendium of his frequent talks given on the "Pause for thought" segment.